OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 Custom functions enable developers to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel, such as `SUM()`.

 > [!NOTE]
-> “Custom function” is a general term that is interchangeable with “user-defined function”.
+> **Custom function** is a general term that is interchangeable with **user-defined function**.
 Both terms apply to VBA, COM, and Office.js add-ins.
-The Office Add-ins documentation only uses the term “custom function” when referring to custom functions that use Office.js APIs.
+The Office Add-ins documentation only uses the term **custom function** when referring to custom functions that use Office.js APIs.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]